-This conditional use permit shall be deemed immediately terminated should the approved location be occupied by a use not in accord with this approval, subject to written notice to the Owner(s) with 10 calendar days to cure.
+This sign program amendment shall be deemed immediately terminated should the approved location be occupied by a use not in accord with this approval, subject to written notice to the Owner(s) with 10 calendar days to cure.

-- 21. The Applicant(s)/Owner(s), or successor in interest, shall as a condition of issuance of this approval, at its sole expense, defend, indemnify, and hold harmless the City and its respective elected and appointed boards, officials, officers, agents, employees and volunteers from any claim, action, or proceeding against the City and its respective elected and appointed boards, officials, officers, agents, employees and volunteers to attach, set aside, void or annul an approval of the City Council or other decision-making body, or staff action concerning this conditional use permit approval, or its implementation.
+- 17. The Applicant(s)/Owner(s), or successor in interest, shall as a condition of issuance of this approval, at its sole expense, defend, indemnify, and hold harmless the City and its respective elected and appointed boards, officials, officers, agents, employees and volunteers from any claim, action, or proceeding against the City and its respective elected and appointed boards, officials, officers, agents, employees and volunteers to attach, set aside, void or annul an approval of the City Council or other decision-making body, or staff action concerning this sign program amendment approval, or its implementation.
 The Applicant(s)/Owner(s) shall pay all of the City's defense costs incurred by counsel of the City's choosing, and shall reimburse the City for any and all court costs and other parties' attorney fees that the City may be required by a court to pay as a result of such defense.
-The Applicant(s)/Owner(s) may its sole discretion participate in the defense of any such action under this condition, with its own counsel. - 22.
-Prior to the issuance of building permits, the Property Owner(s) shall sign and have notarized (acknowledgement) the "Owner(s) Acknowledgement of Conditions of Approval for Conditional Use Permit CUP-2022-0001" and return one wet-signed original to the City Manager with a copy of a recordable legal description of all affected properties in form acceptable to the City Manager.
+The Applicant(s)/Owner(s) may at its sole discretion participate in the defense of any such action under this condition, with its own counsel. - 18.
+Prior to the issuance of building permits and within 35 calendar days of the date of approval of the sign program amendment by the City Council, the

+Property Owner(s) shall sign and have notarized (acknowledgement) the "Owner(s) Acknowledgement of Conditions of Approval for Sign Program Amendment SP-2022-0001" and return one wet-signed original to the City Manager with a copy of a recordable legal description of all affected properties in form acceptable to the City Manager.
+The City Manager may extend the deadline set forth in this condition, at his/her/their discretion, except that no building permits shall be issued prior to this condition being satisfied.